DevYukine/cdn/README.md

   - `PATCH` `/assets/{name}` Replace assets
   - `DELETE` `/assets/{name}` Delete assets

-### Post/Patch:
+### Post/Patch File Upload
-You need to send multipart/form-data with a key called `file` & a file as value
+You need to send the file in `multipart/form-data` as the `file` key

 ### Responses
 The api will **always** respond with the application/json format

+### Filenames
+The filename is defaulted to the name of the uploaded asset.
+If you want to generate a filename you can set the `generate_name` key to `true`, the cdn will respond with an object containing a `file_name` value

 ### Prerequisites